Florida State's four-player quarterback battle takes center stage Saturday at 2 p.m. inside Doak Campbell Stadium.

 In 2007, Dawsey's first season, Florida State boasted three receivers - Preston Parker, De'Cody Fagg and Carr - with 700 or more receiving yards for the first time in school history.

 Beyond the playing field, Dawsey too has established himself as one of the nation's top recruiters.
 He's picked up the Seminoles' efforts in the Tampa area and helped the Seminoles attract the nation's No. 1 recruiting class in 2011.
 He was named one of ESPN.com's Top 25 Recruiters of the Year in 2011.
 Dawsey was also named the 2011 ACC Recruiter of the Year by SI.com and one of the Top 25 recruiters in the nation in 2011 and 2012 by Rivals.com.
-Also in 2012, he was selected as one of the top 50 recruiters in the country by 247Sports.
+He was selected as one of the top 50 recruiters in the country by 247Sports in 2012 and 2013.

 Dawsey's first coaching job came as a high school assistant at Tampa Catholic in 1998.
 He did not return to the sideline until serving as a training camp assistant coach with the NFL's St. Louis Rams in 2001 and returned to the high school ranks in 2002 at Blake in Tampa.